aryanraw02/disease-predictor/README.md

 - User registration & token-based authentication (DRF TokenAuth)
 - Train a **Logistic Regression** model from `Training.csv`
   _(We tried different models, but Logistic Regression worked best for our labeled data)_
-- Predict diseases from symptoms
+- Predict diseases from symptoms and sub-symtomps and suggest medicines and tests for particular diseases.
 - (Optional) Insert patient data from CSV for admin view

 ### API Endpoints